tscanlin/developers.optimizely.com/src/content/rest/customer-profiles/dcpattributes/1-read.md

   last_modified: Last modified date of the attribute
   name: Name of the attribute.
 Used to identify an attribute across our REST APIs and bulk upload.
 Note that this
         name is case-sensitive.
-  version: Version of the attribute.
-Currently attribute incremental versioning is not yet supported
 response: |
   {
     "archived": false,